Plebsicle/microfin/README.md

 This project is a highly scalable financial application designed to handle high loads efficiently.
 While its functionality is limited to basic financial tasks, the primary focus is on scalability and performance optimization.
 The architecture leverages PostgreSQL with PgBouncer for connection pooling, Redis, Kafka, and Nginx to ensure smooth operation under heavy traffic conditions.

-## Features
+## Key Architecture

 - **Scalability:** Built to handle high traffic and concurrent transactions.
 - **PostgreSQL with PgBouncer:** Efficient database connection pooling for optimized query performance.
 - **Redis for Session Management & Caching:** Enhances performance by caching frequently accessed data.
-- **Kafka for Sequential User Transactions:** Ensures transactions are processed in a sequential and distributed manner.
+- **Kafka for Sequential User Transactions:** Ensures that transactions are processed sequentially for each individual account number.
+This guarantees that operations such as deposits, withdrawals, and transfers are applied in the correct order for every account, preventing race conditions and ensuring accurate account balance updates even under heavy load.
 - **Nginx for Load Balancing:** Distributes incoming traffic across four servers with 16 workers in each for better load management.
-- **Efficient Data Handling:** Reduces latency and improves response times with caching and message queuing.

 ## Installation